Conversion Permission under East Kolkata Wetlands

 Section 10(5) of the East Kolkata Wetlands (Conservation and Management) Act, 2006

 Section 10(5) of the East Kolkata Wetlands (Conservation and Management) Act, 2006 plays a crucial role in enforcing the decisions and directions issued by the East Kolkata Wetlands Management Authority (EKWMA).
 This subsection empowers the Authority with the legal backing to ensure compliance with its mandates.
 Specifically, Section 10(5) states that any direction issued by the Authority under this Act shall be binding on the person, officer, or authority to whom such direction is issued.
-This provision strengthens the Authority’s capacity to regulate activities within the notified wetlands, particularly regarding the prevention of illegal encroachmentsunauthorized constructions, or land use changes that could harm the ecological integrity of the wetlands.
-Conversion permission under East Kolkata Wetlands requires an expert property lawyer’s guidance through the multiple legal steps and procedures involved.

 The binding nature of these directions ensures that both private individuals and government bodies are legally obligated to adhere to them.
 It also implies that failure to comply could attract penal consequences under the Act, making Section 10(5) a powerful tool in the administrative and environmental governance of the East Kolkata Wetlands.
 This provision upholds the principle of command-and-control regulation in environmental law and reflects the state’s duty to preserve ecologically sensitive zones under Article 48A of the Indian Constitution.
 This makes the conversion permission under East Kolkata Wetlands extremely difficult to obtain.
 An expert property lawyer can be of extreme importance under such circumstances.

-In multiple cases involving real estate and infrastructure development in East Kolkata, such as in the Mallika Das vs. Sri Ankur Sharma & Ors. case, the judiciary has emphasized that Section 10(5) binds all stakeholders to EKWMA’s directions.
+In multiple cases involving real estate and infrastructure development in East Kolkata, such as in the Mallika Das vs. Sri Ankur Sharma & Ors. case, the judiciary has emphasised that Section 10(5) binds all stakeholders to EKWMA’s directions.
 Developers proceeding without environmental clearance from EKWMA or in violation of its directions (e.g., orders to stop construction or restore encroached land) are considered to be in direct violation of a statutory obligation.
 Courts have held that such violations not only amount to environmental degradation but also make the projects legally untenable, rendering agreements and approvals invalid under Section 23 of the Indian Contract Act, 1872.

 Landmark Cases on Conversion Permission under East Kolkata Wetlands